-"We are celebrating a third record-breaking year for tourism," states Charlotte Bell, TIAC President & CEO, "Canada saw gains from both mature and emerging visitor markets, showing that Canada remains a top destination for leisure, study and business travel."
+"We are delighted that Canada saw a third record-breaking year for tourism in 2019," states Charlotte Bell, TIAC President & CEO, "Canada saw gains from both mature and emerging visitor markets, showing that Canada remains a top destination for leisure, study and business travel."

 Of particular note, Canada saw growth of 18% from India, 20% from Hong Kong, and 49% from Jamaica.
 Mexican visitation has increased by 26% in 2019, continuing the pattern of strong growth since the Mexican visa was lifted in 2016.

 "As we consider arrival numbers from India, Mexico, and Jamaica, it is clear that diversifying markets is a winning strategy for Canadian tourism," states Bell, " Mexico, particularly since the visa lift, is a great example of increased returns and visitation numbers by ease of entry into Canada.”

 While these markets illustrate considerable growth, Canada's largest inbound market, the United States, was the biggest contributor to inbound tourism by far.
 Nearly 15 million Americans visited Canada last year, marking the sixth consecutive year of growth since 2014 and the highest level since 2004.

 TIAC believes strongly that continued proactive policy change, increased investment to bolster the marketing efforts of Destination Canada in target markets and additional funding under the “Canadian Experience Fund” are needed now more than ever to help mitigate the challenges faced by the travel economy as a result of COVID-19.

 TIAC continues to call on government for continued investment in marketing, capacity building through the Canadian Experiences Fund and the removal of barriers that hamper visitation.